ccummings/can-compilify/README.md

 You can specify the CanJS version used to precompile templates using `-v` or `--version`:

-    browserify -t [ can-compilify -v 2.1.0 ] main.js > bundle.js
+    browserify -t [ can-compilify -v 2.1.0 ] app.js > app.bundle.js

-By default the precompiler is `2.1.3`.
+By default the version is `2.1.3`.

 ### Paths

 Depending on how you configure browserify, you may need to specify the paths for CanJS and its view plugins.
 You can do this using `--can-path`, `--ejs-path`, `--mustache-path` and `--stache-path`.

-    browserify -t [ can-compilify -v 2.1.0 ] main.js > bundle.js
+    browserify -t [ can-compilify --can-path path/to/can/canjs.js --stache-path path/to/can/stache.js ] app.js > app.bundle.js

 ## package.json

-Transform can be configured from the package.json too.
+The transform can be configured from the package.json too.

 ```json
 {